yusufkhan07/backend-coding-test/README.md

 I've deployed the code using serverless and the swagger docs can be accessed at `https://wnhvetxjsk.execute-api.us-east-1.amazonaws.com/dev/api/#/`

 When running the code locally, make sure the select the appropriate `server` in the `servers` dropdown in the swagger ui.

+## Testing locally

+For testing the code, you can run the code locally as mentioned previously.

+Once the app is running, create a user using the signup api.

+Use this email, password in the Client html page (hosted on s3) to generate a login token.

+Once you have the login token, you can use that to call the `blog` apis.